Robert Dale Henderson: Murders

-On January 14, 1982, he kidnapped, sexually assaulted, and murdered beautician Jerilyn Stanfield in Cincinnati, Ohio.
+On January 14, 1982, he kidnapped, raped, and murdered beautician Jerilyn Stanfield in Cincinnati, Ohio.

 Henderson then murdered his in-laws, Ivan Barnett, his wife Marie, and their eleven-year-old son Clifford in Cherry Fork, Ohio on January 21, 1982.
 Three days later, he murdered receptionist Lucinda Lee Russell in Charleston, South Carolina.
 On January 25, 1982, he murdered physician Murray Ferderber and retail clerk Dorothy Wilkinson in Palatka, Florida.
-On the same date, Henderson sexually assaulted a mother and a daughter in Valdosta, Georgia.
+On the same date, Henderson raped a mother and a daughter in Valdosta, Georgia.
 Henderson then murdered Cheryl McDonald in Pascagoula, Mississippi on January 27, 1982.

 Henderson murdered nightclub owner Sam Corrent in Port Allen, Louisiana on January 29, 1982.
-He then murdered hitchhikers Robert Dawson, Frances Bell Dickey, and Vernon D. Odom in Hernando County, Florida on February 4, 1982.
-After killing the twelve victims, Henderson turned himself in at a jail in Punta Gorda, Florida on February 6, 1982.
+He then murdered hitchhikers Robert Dawson, Frances Bell Dickey, and Vernon D. Odom in Hernando County, Florida on February 4.
+After having killed the 12 victims, Henderson approached a sheriff's deputy at a shopping center in Punta Gorda, Florida on February 6, 1982, and voluntarily surrendered.